Barnard-Botany/Summer-2019/README.md

 Once you have complete set of lists that add these six to what Caroline used last summer -- then you can start re-doing some of her Vegan analyses.
+I've already uploaded some of the notebooks that she used to do this.
+Always, I encourage thinking about ways to improve them, rather than trying to follow them overly closely.

 And, in the meantime, I'll think of some ways to further extend this analysis.